6 Health Benefits Of Apple Cider Vinegar Tea

 When drinking apple cider vinegar tea, remember that the recommended amount of added sugar (such as from sweeteners like honey) per day is fewer than 24 grams per day for women and fewer than 36 grams per day for men.

-5) Cancer-fighting properties
+Benefit 5) Cancer-fighting properties in honey and cinnamon

 If you choose to use honey in your apple cider vinegar tea, you might benefit from its cancer-fighting properties.
 According to studies, honey helps induce cancer cell death, including skin cancer, cervical cancer, and endometrial cancer (12).